 Undoubtedly, the prerequisite for these powerful diagnostic models to function effectively is the availability of high-quality ultrasound images.
 However, due to the inherently high operational difficulty of cardiac ultrasound, it takes years of training for a beginner to master the technique, resulting in a scarcity of skilled professionals.
 Therefore, leveraging AI technology to assist in cardiac ultrasound scanning is a crucial research direction.

-In recent years, researchers~\cite{amadou2024goal,bao2024real,droste2020automatic,li2023rl,narang2021utility, jiang2024sequence, jiang2024structure, jiang2024cardiac, jiang2025towards, wang2025ultrahit} have proposed developing AI-driven probe guidance systems to provide junior sonographers with recommendations for probe adjustment actions, aiming to acquire higher-quality ultrasound images.
-For example, Droste et al.~\cite{droste2020automatic} proposed a model named US-GuideNet to guide the scanning of fetal planes.
-Later, Narang et al.~\cite{narang2021utility} collected a vast amount of echocardiography scanning data and trained a convolutional neural network-based guidance system from scratch.
-However, the system is intended for commercial use, and its technical implementation details are closed-source.
-Li et al.~\cite{li2023rl} proposed utilizing cardiac CT data as a simulation environment and employing reinforcement learning to train guidance strategies.
-While these works achieved progress, they studied probe guidance separately from diagnosis, without leveraging advancements in diagnostic models~\cite{christensen2024vision,jiao2024usfm, zhang2023biomedclip}, \textit{e.g.,} EchoCLIP.
-Both scanning and diagnosis require models to understand structures in cardiac ultrasound images and make decisions, leading us to hypothesize that advancements in diagnostic models can also enhance probe guidance models.
+In recent years, researchers~\cite{bao2024real,droste2020automatic,jiang2024structure,jiang2024cardiac,jiang2025ultrasep,jiang2025towards,li2023rl,narang2021utility,wang2025ultrahit,yue2025echoworld} have developed AI-driven probe guidance systems to acquire higher-quality ultrasound images.
+Droste et al.~\cite{droste2020automatic} proposed US-GuideNet for fetal plane scanning.
+Narang et al.~\cite{narang2021utility} collected large-scale echocardiography scanning data and trained a CNN-based guidance system from scratch, but it is commercial and closed-source.
+Li et al.~\cite{li2023rl} used cardiac CT as a simulation environment and applied reinforcement learning to learn guidance policies.
+Despite progress, these works study probe guidance separately from diagnosis and do not leverage advances in diagnostic foundation models~\cite{christensen2024vision,jiao2024usfm,zhang2023biomedclip} (e.g., EchoCLIP).
+Since both scanning and diagnosis require understanding cardiac ultrasound structures and making decisions, we hypothesize that diagnostic-model advances can also improve probe guidance.